UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

  "haveClientStageIn": "false",

-Otherwise, the server will wait for an explicit "start" command (see the :ref:`rest-api` spec for details) before submitting / executing the user job.
+Otherwise, the server will wait for an explicit *start* command (see the :ref:`rest-api` spec for details) before submitting / executing the user job.

 Importing files into the job workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^